leddcode/Aranea/README.md

   -u URL, --url URL     Target URL
   -ul URLLIST, --urllist URLLIST
-                        Path to file containing list of URLs (one per line) -m MODE, --mode MODE  Available Modes: crawl, analysis -t THREADS, --threads THREADS
+                        Path to file containing list of URLs (one per line) -m MODE, --mode MODE  Available Modes: crawl (or c), analysis (or a) -t THREADS, --threads THREADS
                         Default configuration: 10 threads --headers HEADERS     Should be a string as in the example: